Skip to content

 Both abbreviations “cont.” and “cont’d” are accepted and correct abbreviations for continued.
 Most readers will understand what’s written with either short form.
 That said, the way these abbreviations work is slightly different.
 Cont’d, with the apostrophe ‘d’ is a contracted form of continued: it omits the ‘ue’ from the word and so it ends with ‘d’.
 Cont. with the period is a truncated abbreviated form: it simply cuts off the end of the word continued, leaving you with the ‘t’ and a period to indicate a full-stop.
 Importantly, if you do use ‘cont’d’, make sure to include the apostrophe, since technically this form is a contraction of the word continued.

-Though less common in modern writing (especially in digital formats where there are fewer page breaks), the abbreviation “cont.” is indicates that something is being continued from a previous point or page.
-You might include cont. in documents with multiple sections if you want to clarify where the reader can keep reading on a specific point or topic (if the topic is expanded on further in the document).
+Though less common in modern writing (especially in digital formats with fewer page breaks), the abbreviation “cont.” indicates that something is being continued from a previous point or page.
+You can include cont. in longer articles, or writing with multiple sections to clarify where to keep reading on a specific point or topic (if the topic is expanded on further in the document).

 Likewise, in letters or emails where there is a next page and it needs to be made clear that the information continues there, it can be included.
 The same applies for books, manuscripts, or any piece of writing where it might be unclear to the reader whether the writing continues.